ycrc/ycrc.github.io/docs/clusters-at-yale/access/mfa.md

     HostName %h.ycrc.yale.edu
 ```

-!!! warning
+!!!
+Tip
-    For multiplexing to work, the `~/.ssh/tmp` directory must exist.
-Create it with `mkdir -p ~/.ssh/tmp`
+    You can change the `ControlPath` directory to `/tmp` or any other directory, so long as it exists.

 ### CyberDuck